-We are a clinical-stage biopharmaceutical company focused on the development of novel, oral, once-daily therapeutics for patients with certain immunology diseases.
+We are a clinical-stage biopharmaceutical company focused on the development of novel, oral, once-daily therapeutics for patients with autoimmune diseases.
 Our core expertise is the development of compounds that target novel pathways at the interface of immunity and metabolism.
 Based on our understanding of the role that cellular metabolic pathways have on modulating inflammatory responses, we aim to inhibit these inflammatory responses by changing the metabolic processes in target cells.
-We believe the therapeutics we develop, if approved, could have a significant positive impact on the quality of life of patients suffering from immunology diseases.
+We believe the therapeutics we develop, if approved, could have a positive impact on the quality of life of patients suffering from autoimmune and chronic inflammatory diseases.

-Our current focus and lead candidate is NX-13, a novel, oral gut-selective NLRX1 agonist.
-We are developing NX-13 as a once-daily oral treatment for ulcerative colitis, or UC, that targets NOD-like receptor X1, or NLRX1, a mitochondria-associated receptor that has been associated with the modulation of inflammatory cytokines for UC.
-NX-13 is designed to target NLRX1 and induce anti-inflammatory effects in CD4+ T cells and other cells in the gastrointestinal tract.
+Our current focus and lead product candidate is NX-13, a novel, oral, gut-selective, NLRX1 agonist.
+We are developing NX-13 as a once-daily, oral treatment for UC and CD that targets NOD-like receptor X1, or NLRX1, a mitochondria-associated receptor that has been associated with the modulation of inflammatory cytokines for UC and CD.
+NX-13 is designed to target NLRX1 and induce anti-inflammatory effects in CD4+ T cells as well as other cells in the gastrointestinal tract.

-We announced top-line results from our NX-13 Phase 1b trial in UC patients in August 2022.
-The data showed favorable safety and tolerability profiles across a range of doses, as well as signals of clinical improvement as soon as two weeks in patients' symptoms and four weeks by endoscopy in exploratory endpoints.
+In August 2022, we announced top-line results from our NX-13 Phase 1b trial in UC patients.
+The data showed a favorable safety and tolerability profile across a range of doses, as well as signals of clinical improvement as soon as two weeks in patients' symptoms and four weeks by endoscopy in exploratory endpoints.
 We believe that these early signals, as well as the data from long-term toxicology studies, support the potential of NX-13 as a new treatment for UC.
-We are continuing an in-depth analysis of the clinical, pharmacokinetic, or PK, and pharmacodynamic, or PD, data for NX-13.
-A preliminary analysis demonstrated promising signals of both target engagement and molecular dose response among the 250mg and 500mg immediate release, or IR, doses.
-We will be conducting a Phase 2 proof-of-concept clinical trial for NX-13, which will be dose ranging, blinded, placebo-controlled and statistically powered.
-We are on track for first site activation and patient enrollment for the NX-13 Phase 2 trial in the second quarter of 2023, and we expect to report top-line data from this trial by the fourth quarter of 2024.